-The good news is that parents can mitigate those effects with in-person time.
-That means putting limits on their own social media use and modeling the idea that life doesn’t happen exclusively on a screen.
-Being present, making eye contact, having conversations—these things are important.
-Spending less time online and more time together as a family demonstrates to kids that they are valued and gives them a strong sense of their inner self.
+By witnessing their parents being present, making eye contact and having conversations, your kids will learn that these things are important.
+Spending less time online and more time together as a family demonstrates to kids that they’re valued and gives them a strong sense of self.

-Parental monitoring can help too.
-Research shows that more than 90 percent of parents have talked to their kids about appropriate behavior online, including what to share and how to interact with others.
-Many parents also follow their children’s social media profiles so that they can keep an eye on what gets posted and who is connecting with their kids.
+Monitoring your kids’ digital activities and discussing what they’re up to can help, too.
+More than 90 percent of parents have talked to their kids about appropriate behavior online, including what to share and how to interact with others, research shows.
+Many parents also follow their children’s social media profiles, so they can keep an eye on what gets posted and who is connecting with their kids.